Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

 ## Runtime

-The FBX SDK bindings can be executed during gameplay allowing import/export at runtime.
-Currently a custom importer/exporter needs to be written in order to do so, as the FBX exporter is editor only.
+The FBX SDK bindings can be executed during gameplay allowing import and export at runtime.
+Currently a custom importer/exporter needs to be written in order to do so, as the FBX Exporter is Editor only.

-Basic Exporter:
+### Basic Exporter:

 ```
 using Autodesk.Fbx;